au-ts/sel4_profiler/README.md

 Please ensure that you have installed the Google Protocol Buffer compiler.
 More information can be found here: `https://github.com/protocolbuffers/protobuf`

-Also, the python host requires the following dependency: `pip install protobuf`.
+You can install this using `pip` with the following command: `pip install protobuf`.

 Then, to compile the specific nanopb files `pmu_sample.pb.c` and `pmu_sample.pb.h` please run the following command:
 ```